xygn/Notes/Notes/Core/Pharmacology/Lectures/CVS/Arrythmias.md

 Events of polarity in Myocyte
 - when action potential is triggered in neighboring cells, sodium rushes into the RP
-- Phase 4
+- Phase 4 - Closed Na+ and K+ (resting state)
-- Phase 0
+- Phase 0 - Na+ opens
-- Phase 1
+- Phase 1 - Na+ closes, K+ opens
-- Phase 2
+- Phase 2 - Opening of K+ and Calcium channel
+- Phase 3 - Continuous exit of K+ channel, calcium channel closed

 Antiarrythmics - try to normalize ionic fluxes